corgibytes/freshli-cli/README.md

 The tests currently take longer to run than we would like.
 We're exploring ways to speed that up.
 You can run a subset of tests by including the `--filter` flag, e.g. `dotnet test --filter ComputeAsOf`.

+## Culture and Language Support

+The headings for column output are localized such that the culture settings of the user's computer are used.
+(This is found in the CurrentUICulture).
+Currently there are English and Spanish translations with English being the default.

+Data (such as dates and numeric formatting) are NOT localized.
+Dates and numeric formats use the CurrentCulture which is explicitly set to the [invariant culture](https://docs.microsoft.com/en-us/dotnet/api/system.globalization.cultureinfo.invariantculture?view=net-5.0).
 ## Next Steps

 Once the cli-breakout changes are merged into freshli, the freshli submodule will need to be updated to the `main` branch and the output for this `README` will need to be re-generated.